Pinlyu3/LRLoop/vignettes/Main.md

-#### Differential expression analysis for all condition pairs of interest (if length(conditions) >= 2)
+**Differential expression analysis for all condition pairs of interest (if length(conditions) >= 2)**

 Remark: Users can use other methods to find differentially expressed genes of interest, just note that the results of this step should be two lists "DEGinfo_ct1" and "DEGinfo_ct2" in which:
-- "DEGinfo_ct1$DEG" and "DEGinfo_ct2$DEG" are lists where each element of them stores the DEA results for one pair of conditions of interest, which is a matrix with genes in rows and at least two colomns "ave_log2FC" and "p_val_adj"
+- "DEGinfo_ct1$DEG" and "DEGinfo_ct2$DEG" are lists where each element of them stores the DEA results for one pair of conditions of interest, which is a matrix with genes in rows and at least two colomns "ave_log2FC" and "p_val_adj".
-- "DEGinfo_ct1$DEgenes" and "DEGinfo_ct2$DEgenes" are vectors of differentially expressed gene symbols (the union of the DEGs resulted from all pairs of conditions of interest)
+- "DEGinfo_ct1$DEgenes" and "DEGinfo_ct2$DEgenes" are vectors of differentially expressed gene symbols.(the union of the DEGs resulted from all pairs of conditions of interest)

-**In this example, for each cell type (microglia and MG), we perform DEA between each NMDA time point and mmP60 (control) and collect the union of all the DEGs**
+In this example, for each cell type (microglia and MG), we perform DEA between each NMDA time point and mmP60 (control) and collect the union of all the DEGs

 ``` r